Ranwiesiel/Ranwiesiel/README.md

  <p align="right">

-- pursuing a bachelor's degree in computer science.
-26th batch of Cyber Security (Hons) graduates
+- pursuing a bachelor's degree in Informatics Engineering.
+26th batch of Computer Science graduates

-- I'm studying Python and C++ right now for <a href="https://github.com/loveBabbar/CodeHelp-DSA-Busted-Series" target="blank">140 DSA Lec</a>
+- I'm studying Python, Javascript, PHP and SQL Lang right now for.

-- I'm open to freelance work.
+- ~I'm open to freelance work~.

-- Let's talk about **Graphics Design**
+- Let's talk about **Tech and Anime**

 - How to contact me  **ronggofc@gmail.com**